RiteshTiwari-2003/namaste-react-2.0/Readme.md

     </script>

     after adding proptype when in Greeting component you pass other data type instead of string like <Greeting name={5}/> or <Greeting name={true}/>  so it give error

+    class component have several issues with them
+    1. constructor :
+    when using class component that use state we have to create constructor thats call super method with passed props

+    2. binding :
+    when using react class component we would have to bind our method using call to bind with this keyword passed as argument to the call .

+    3. sharing non visual logic :
+    when we had non visual logic we would have to use complicated pattern like higher order component and render props
+    4. dublicate ifecycle logic :
+    many a time  when we override the lifecycle method we would have to dublicate code between different lifecycle method

+### hooks
+what are the hooks ?
+hooks are react's solution to all the problem introduced by the class component in building react component before hooks we canonly use functional component if we had no state or logic in our component with hooks we can now create functional component with state and code as  lifecycle as well as create our own hook to share non visual logic

+at their core react hook are function provided by react to help it to know about apps internal state and lifecycle which can be used by functional component